columbia-amps/columbia-amps.github.io/README.md

 # a Gemfile was created in this repo
 bundler add webrick
-# you may need to run `sudo gem install commonmarker -v '0.23.12' --source 'https://rubygems.org/'`
+# you may need to run `sudo gem install commonmarker --source 'https://rubygems.org/'`
 bundle install

 bundle exec jekyll serve